otrack/cloud-computing-infrastructures/scaling/README.md

 *<Disclaimer>*
 This practical assumes that you know the basics of Kubernetes and have a cluster at your disposal with `kubectl` properly set-up.
-Moreover, some guidelines are only provided for [minikube](https://github.com/kubernetes/minikube), the kubernetes cluster emulator.
 *</Disclaimer>*

 We are interested in scaling-up a web service named Pdfmagic.